 - Scheduled Tribes (STs) – otherwise known as Adivasis or tribal groups, STs face discrimination due to their ethnicity.

 - Scheduled Castes (SCs) – otherwise known as Dalits, SCs face discrimination on the basis of their position at the very bottom of the Indian caste system.

-PACS has provided grants to enable CSOs to assist socially excluded people to claim their rights and entitlements.
-Capacity building – whether in financial management, legal literacy or communications – has been part of PACS’ plan to leave a lasting legacy of empowered communities and organisations with the confidence and skills to claim their rights and entitlements.
-PACS has also provided training and networking events which support alliance-building and joint advocacy.
+PACS provided grants to enable CSOs to assist socially excluded people to claim their rights and entitlements.
+Capacity building – whether in financial management, legal literacy or communications – was part of PACS’ plan to leave a lasting legacy of empowered communities and organisations with the confidence and skills to claim their rights and entitlements.
+PACS also provided training and networking events which support alliance-building and joint advocacy.

-The programme’s overarching aim has been to enable CBO members to understand and be confident in their rights, working together to demand and secure these entitlements.
-Our CSO partners are doing this by:
+The programme’s overarching aim was to enable CBO members to understand and be confident in their rights, working together to demand and secure these entitlements.
+Our CSO partners did this by:

 - training CBO members about their rights in key thematic areas

 - supporting CBOs to lead campaigns and advocacy in their communities to teach others about their rights

 - supporting CBO members to participate in meetings with local government to advocate for their rights and more inclusive policies and practices